tu-team/2/doc/articles/KESW 2014/artificial_emotions_appraisal_aspects.md

 1. Aggressiveness = anger + expectancy
 1. Optimism = expectancy + joy

+###Neuromodulatory bases of emotions

 Gaining this complete picture of human emotions, we still lack the mechanism of the emotional influence on thinking processes of man/woman, in different words the low level mechanism that defines the way emotional state alters the computational processes of a system.

+The bridge from psychological model to neurophysiological processes is created by Lovheim hypothesis "Cube of emotions" [cubeofemotions].
+His hypothesis is based on Tomkins theory of affects [tomkins1, tomkins2, tomkins3, quest].
+Affects are inborn emotions that could be classified as basic emotions and in fact are closely correlated to each other:

+1. Enjoyment/Joy
+1. Interest/Excitement
+1. Surprise
+1. Anger/Rage
+1. Disgust
+1. Distress/Anguish
+1. Fear/Terror
+1. Shame/Humiliation

+We interpret shame/humiliation as remorse high level emotion from Plutchik [natureofemotions].
+From neuro-physiological perspective there are several neural systems involved in emotional reactions [emotionsbraintorobot]:

+1. Spinal cord
+1. Hypothalamus
+1. Amygdala
+1. Frontal cortex, cingulate cortex

+We roughly correspond non-conscious reactions to instinctive layer of "model of six" [emotionmachine] with spinal cord, amygdala and hypothalamus, conscious reaction are addressed into frontal cortex and cingulate cortex and correspond to other five layers of model of six: learned reactions, deliberative thinking, reflective thinking, self-reflective thinking, self-conscious thinking.

+##Neuromodulators to computing system parameters mapping

 ![Computing system parameters mapping](figure3_cube_of_parameters.png)